tensorflow/tensorflow/README.rst

 Summaries
 ~~~~~~~~~

-To get nice visualizations and summaries you can use ``logdir``
-parameter on ``fit``.
-It will start writing summaries for ``loss`` and
-histograms for variables in your model.
-You can also add custom
-summaries in your custom model function by calling ``tf.summary`` and
-passing Tensors to report.
+To get nice visualizations and summaries you can use ``logdir`` parameter on ``fit``.
+It will start writing summaries for ``loss`` and histograms for variables in your model.
+You can also add custom summaries in your custom model function by calling ``tf.summary`` and passing Tensors to report.

 .. code:: python

     classifier = skflow.TensorFlowLinearRegression()
     classifier.fit(X, y, logdir='/tmp/tf_examples/my_model_1/')

-Then run next command in commandline:
+Then run next command in command line:

 .. code:: bash